Vyzarix/huggy-gomboc/docs/learning-notes.md

 Important rules:

 do not short 18650 batteries
-do not power servos directly from ESP32 pins use buck converter for stable voltage use common GND ask for help in the robotics lab before battery + servo tests First learning goal
+do not power servos directly from ESP8266 pins use buck converter for stable voltage use common GND ask for help in the robotics lab before battery + servo tests

-Before building the full robot, I need to understand:
+# Before building the full robot, I need to understand:

 how to blink an LED
 how to read a touch sensor